Israeli rockets strike military position near Aleppo: Syrian state media

 There was no reaction to the strikes in Iranian media.

-Reporting by Lisa Barrington; Editing by Gareth Jones and Peter Cooney/Mark Heinrich
+Reporting by Lisa Barrington; Additional reporting by Dan Williams in Jerusalem; Editing by Gareth Jones and Peter Cooney/Mark Heinrich